hugoqbchld/Water-monopoly-in-MLM-exposure/README.md

 Qcap received a proposition, I submitting it to you the Quorum :

-- Eko propose to front to Qcap 12.2 millions of qMine which would boost our 122 Qrwa share and to make them eligible for pool C (bitcoin mining revenu) & most importantly pool D (MLM water revenu)
+- Eko propose to front to Qcap 12.2 millions of qMine
 - Qcap could start earning now and pay later
 - At otc price of 4000 Qu each : 12,200,000 x 4000 = 48.8B

+  Consequence for Qcap :
+1) multiply immediately between double and triple Qcap's revenu without need to use our dry reinvestment fund
+2) our qrwa share would receive boosted reward, with pool C (bitcoin mining revenu) & MOST IMPORTANTLY pool D (MLM water revenu)
+3) qcap can pay back in range of 10 month, with better market condition in the futur, will be easier to raise fund
+4)